 Our Responsibility for the Homeless

-When we show mercy to those who are homeless, poor and hungry we lend unto the Lord.
+When we show mercy to the homeless, poor, and hungry, we lend unto the Lord

 Practical Support for Homeless

 There are many low-cost ways that we can reach out to the homeless:

 - Avoid negative stereotypes about the homeless.
 First, we must see the homeless as our sisters and brothers in a difficult situation.
 Yes, some have consciously chosen this way of living and show anti-social behavior.
 But some people became homeless after losing their job, home, and support from their family members.
 As Matthew 7:1-2 says, “Do not judge, or you too will be judged.
 For in the same way you judge others, you will be judged, and with the measure you use, it will be measured to you.”

 - Buy food and water.
 By doing this, you are providing for their physical needs, which may help them with their emotional needs.
 Avoid giving homeless people money, but personalize your giving by buying them something to eat and presenting it to them.
 Luke 3:11 is an excellent example of personalized giving: “He answered and said to them, “He who has two tunics, let him give to him who has none; and he who has food, let him do likewise.”

 - Acknowledge those homeless by offering a smile and a kind word or thought.
 This will make a big difference in the life of someone homeless.
 Engage in a simple conversation to demonstrate your love and care for them (John 13:34-35, 1 Thessalonians 5:11).

 - Pray for the homeless, poor, and hungry, asking God to meet their physical, emotional, and spiritual needs.
 Pray that God will give them the strength and ‘willpower’ to find the necessary support mechanisms.

 Prayer for the Homeless, Poor, and Hungry